 Theft might not even be necessary.
 The recipient countries could just smuggle chips on to China.
 And “even if the chips remain in these Middle Eastern countries, they could just provide either cloud access to China,” Pilz said, “or even just train AI models and send them to China.”

 Beyond just securing the models and chips, the country housing compute has more influence on AI policy, including copyright policy, safety regulations, and controlling who can use the chips.
-“The more compute you have outside of the country, the less impact you have on if people are using this compute responsibly,” Pilz said.
+“The more compute you have outside of the country, the less impact you have on whether people are using this compute responsibly,” Pilz said.

 The US has one tool to maintain its authority: export controls.
 Almost all AI chips are designed and sold by US companies, so the US can block their export.
 It has shown a willingness to do so: as of mid-September, the Financial Times reported that Microsoft still had not received licenses to ship some of the necessary components for its deal with G42.
 Bloomberg, meanwhile, reported that the Biden administration was considering capping AI chip exports to the Middle East in the interest of national security, though it’s unclear if the Trump administration will take the same stance.